Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Wishaw and Coltness Railway.

 Just to the north was Stirling Road Junction where the branch to the Coltness Iron Works left the line to Morningside [1st].

-To the south was Morningside Incline.
+To the south west was the Morningside Incline.

 Stirling Road Junction

 Chapel Colliery Junction

 Watsonhead Loading Pad